 - 1. Open the trunk. - 2.
-Determine which of the two bulbs is burned out: taillight or back-up light.

-- 3. Remove the socket by turning it one-quarter turn counterclockwise. - 4.
-Remove the burned out bulb from the socket by pulling it straight out of its socket.
+Determine which of the two bulbs. is burned out: taillight or back-up light. - 3.
+Remove the socket by turning it one-quarter turn counterclockwise.

-- 5. Install the new bulb in the socket. - 6.
-Reinstall the socket into the light assembly. - 7.
+- 4. Pull the bulb straight out of its socket. - Push the new bulb straight into the socket until it bottoms. - 5.
+Insert the socket back into the light assembly.
+Turn it clockwise to lock it in place. - 6.
 Test the lights to make sure the new bulb is working.